netbox-community/netbox/docs/development/internationalization.md

 ## Templates

-1. Add **{% load i18n %}** at the top of the template files
+1. Ensure translation support is enabled by including `{% load i18n %}` at the top of the template.
-2. Wrap displayable strings with the **trans** tag
+2. Use the [`{% trans %}`](https://docs.djangoproject.com/en/stable/topics/i18n/translation/#translate-template-tag) tag (short for "translate") to wrap short strings.
+3. Longer strings may be enclosed between [`{% blocktrans %}`](https://docs.djangoproject.com/en/stable/topics/i18n/translation/#blocktranslate-template-tag) and `{% endblocktrans %}` tags to improve readability and to enable variable replacement.
+4. Avoid passing HTML within translated strings where possible, as this can complicate the work needed of human translators to develop message maps.

 ```
 {% load i18n %}

+{# A short string #}
-    <h5 class="card-header">{% trans "Circuit" %}</h5>
+<h5 class="card-header">{% trans "Circuit List" %}</h5>

+{# A longer string with a context variable #}
+{% blocktrans with count=object.circuits.count %}
+  There are {count} circuits.
+Would you like to continue?
+{% endblocktrans %}
 ```

+!!! warning
+    The `{% blocktrans %}` tag supports only **limited variable replacement**, comparable to the `format()` method on Python strings.
+It does not permit access to object attributes or the use of other template tags or filters inside it.
+Ensure that any necessary context is passed as simple variables.

-!!! note
+!!! info
-    These just cover the most standard use cases, please read over the [Django translation guide](https://docs.djangoproject.com/en/4.2/topics/i18n/translation/#standard-translation) for dealing with pluralization, model methods, time display and other specialized cases.
+    The `{% trans %}` and `{% blocktrans %}` support the inclusion of contextual hints for translators using the `context` argument:

+    ```nohighlight
+    {% trans "May" context "month name" %}
+    ```